An Incremental Gradient Method for Optimization Problems with Variational Inequality Constraints: Algorithm outline

 \section{Algorithm outline}

 {In this section we present the main assumptions on problem \eqref{prob:initial_problem}, the outline of the proposed algorithm, and a few preliminary results that will be applied later in the rate analysis.
-Throughout the paper, we let $f(x)\triangleq \sum_{i=1}^m f_i(x)$ and $F(x)\triangleq \sum_{i=1}^m F_i(x)$ denote the global objective and global mapping in problem \eqref{prob:initial_problem}, respectively. \begin{assumption}[Properties of problem \eqref{prob:initial_problem}] Suppose the following conditions hold. \\ (a) {Function $f_i:\mathbb{R}^n\rightarrow\mathbb{R}$ is real-valued and merely convex (possibly nondifferentiable) on its domain for all {$i \in [m]$}.}
+Throughout the paper, we let $f(x)\triangleq \sum_{i=1}^m f_i(x)$ and $F(x)\triangleq \sum_{i=1}^m F_i(x)$ denote the global objective and \fy{global mapping}, respectively. \begin{assumption}[Properties of problem \eqref{prob:initial_problem}] (a) {Function $f_i:\mathbb{R}^n\rightarrow\mathbb{R}$ is real-valued and merely convex (possibly nondifferentiable) on its domain for all {$i \in [m]$}.}

 (b) Mapping $F_i:\mathbb{R}^n\rightarrow\mathbb{R}^n$ is real-valued, continuous, and merely monotone on its domain for all {$i \in [m]$}.